telerik/kendo-ui-core/docs/controls/data-management/listbox/overview.md

 # ListBox Overview

-The [Kendo UI ListBox widget](http://demos.telerik.com/kendo-ui/listbox/index) displays a list of data contained in a box and allows single or multiple selection, reordering, deleting items and features keyboard navigation as well as drag and drop.
-The Kendo UI ListBox can be connected with another listbox.
-The widget can be customized with the use of templates, toolbar positioning, placeholder and hint and command buttons messages localization.
+The [Kendo UI ListBox widget](http://demos.telerik.com/kendo-ui/listbox/index) displays a list of data that is contained in a box.

+It allows single or multiple selection, reordering of selected items, and deleting items and features keyboard navigation as well as the dragging and dropping of items.
+You can also connect the ListBox with another list-box and customize the widget with the use of templates, toolbar positioning, placeholder and hint, and localization of its command buttons messages.

 ## Getting Started

 ### Initialize the ListBox

-To create a Kendo UI ListBox, use a `select` element and supply the configuration settings in the initialization script.
-Alternatively, use the declarative approach which conforms to the convention of initializing Kendo UI widgets with [`data attributes`](/intro/widget-basics/data-attribute-initialization).
+To create a Kendo UI ListBox, use a `select` HTML element and supply the configuration settings in the initialization script.
+Alternatively, you can use the declarative approach which conforms to the convention of initializing Kendo UI widgets with [`data`](/intro/widget-basics/data-attribute-initialization) attributes.

 ###### Example